There are several pathways available to become registered as an RDA (Registered Dental Assistant).

 Administration of Nitrous Oxide

-The Board may issue or renew a permit authorizing an RDA to ADMINISTER dental anesthesia assistance under the supervision of a dentist who is authorized by a permit from the NDBDE to utilize sedation or anesthesia.
+Dental staff may not administer nitrous oxide before being issued a permit to do so by the Board.
+The Board may issue or renew a permit authorizing an RDA to ADMINISTER dental anesthesia assistance under the supervision of a dentist who is authorized by a permit from the NDSBDE to utilize sedation or anesthesia.

 Permit Application to ADMINISTER Nitrous Oxide Inhalation Analgesia